-Eugene area-We'll conclude our adventure by birding at a few spots at Fern Ridge Reservoir, which sits on the Long Tom River just west of the city.
-This well-known hotspot is an excellent location to look for a variety of ducks, raptors, and an impressive array of shorebirds.
+Eugene area-We'll conclude our adventure by birding at a few spots at Fern Ridge Reservoir or maybe a nearby wildlife refuge.
+This well-known region is famous for a variety of ducks, raptors, and an impressive array of shorebirds.
 Numerous shorebird species typical of this area include Black-necked Stilt, Black-bellied Plover, Semipalmated Plover, Least, Pectoral, and Western sandpipers, dowitchers, and both yellowlegs.
-Less common species we might find include Marbled Godwit, Pacific Golden-Plover, Baird's Sandpiper, or Red-necked Phalarope.
+Less common species we might find include

+Marbled Godwit, Pacific Golden-Plover, Baird's Sandpiper, or Red-necked Phalarope.
 Keep in mind, this is one of the better locations in the Lower 48 to hope for Eurasian vagrants such as Ruff or Sharp-tailed Sandpiper, both of which are almost annual here.